DoseNet Summer 2024: Justin Ely’s Report

 Fig 2: Calibrated energy spectrum

-The next step is to isolate the peak at the energy which the user wishes to obtain counts at.
-For this project, I’ve created a simple derivative function, which returns the slope of the line connecting the points immediately before and after the point in question.
+The next step is to isolate the peak at the energy at which the user wishes to obtain counts.
+For this project, a simple derivative function has been created, which returns the slope of the line connecting the points immediately before and after the point in question.
 The leftmost point (leading edge) of the peak is identified by the absolute derivative of the function falling below a certain threshold.
 The rightmost point (trailing edge) is the first point where the derivative at a certain point is 25% of the derivative five points to the left of it (since some peaks may not have a local minimum to the right).
+An example of peak isolation is illustrated in Figure 3.

 Fig 3: Peak isolation at a certain energy (chosen by the user), and the estimated noise

 Between these two points, a straight line is drawn (note that the y-axis is log scaled).
 This line represents the background noise due to gammas not being fully absorbed by the scintillator, and thus should be subtracted from the data to obtain a noise free peak.
-To obtain counts from this peak, a gaussian regression is performed on the curve and the area under the gaussian curve is taken to be the total counts for that energy.
+To obtain counts from this peak, a Gaussian regression is performed on the curve and the area under the Gaussian curve is taken to be the total counts for that energy, as shown in Figure 4.

-The current script does not work well for sufficiently noisy data.
-The main issue lies in the derivative method, since there are many small local minima and maxima.
-I have tried increasing the distance between the two points that the derivative function uses to 5 before and 5 after, but a better approach may be taking an average derivative of a few points instead of just one.
+1. Better handling of sufficiently noisy data in the derivative method, where there are many small local minima and maxima.
+Attempts have been made to increase the distance between the two points that the derivative function uses to 5 before and 5 after, but a better approach may be taking an average derivative of a few points instead of just one.
 Note, however, that the peak detection function works fairly well for noisy data.

-The current script struggles with detecting the leading edge of relatively flat peaks, since it may think that the entire slope is actually flat.
-A possible fix may be making the threshold stricter for detecting the local minimum.
+2. Better detection of the leading edge of relatively flat peaks.
+A possible approach may be making the threshold stricter for detecting the local minimum.

 Posted in Community, Education, Internship, Outreach.